Abdul0305/Item-Writing/sum an array of integers in csharp.en.md

 +++

-`C#` or `CSharp` is a strongly typed object-oriented programming language.
-This implies that every variable must be declared while indicating the type of values that variable is going to store.

-## `C#` Arrays

-Generally, variables in programming languages are containers or memory allocations, or memory holders used to hold or store data in memory.
-Similarly, in `CSharp`, variables are used to store data values which can be called, manipulated, or reallocated in memory as the program executes. `CSharp` variables are stored in different forms or types called `Data types`.

-However, a variable can be used to store multiple values of the same `data type`.
+A variable can be used to store multiple values of the same `data type`.
 An `array` is an unordered sequence of elements used in `CSharp` and other high-level programming languages to store multiple values in a single variable.
 It makes it easy to manipulate data with less code.
 It could also be used to represent data structures like `lists`, `trees`, `stacks`, and `queues`.
 Since `CSharp` is strongly typed, runtime errors would be avoided and performance is faster with Arrays.
-Further discussion is available via [this reference](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/arrays/).

-Although there are so many advantages of using Arrays in `CSharp`, there are also limitations such as the size of an array which is fixed the moment it is created.
-Data manipulation in `arrays` is also limited when it comes to inserting or deleting an element in the middle of an `array`.
-These limitations birthed `Collections` in `CSharp`.
 Further discussion is available via [this reference](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/arrays/).

 `Arrays` are derived from the base class `System.
 Array` and can be single-dimensional, multidimensional, or jagged.
 The number of dimensions is established when the array instance is created.
 To declare an `array` in `CSharp` is similar to how variables are declared except with the square brackets []. `Arrays` are declared by specifying the data type of its elements with **square brackets** then the `arrayName`.

 Below is the syntax of declaring arrays in `CSharp`.